-Of course, you can’t assess the incidents you don’t know about, so the first challenge in managing incident response is detection.
-The difficulty in identifying incidents can cause a significant delay from the time of occurrence to discovery— an average of 66 days, according to the BakerHostetler 2018 Data Security Incident Response Report.
-Anonymized incident metadata available for analysis within the RADAR platform reflects a somewhat shorter timeframe of an average of 35 days.
+Of course, you can’t assess the incidents you don’t know about, so the first challenge in incident management is detection.
+The difficulty in identifying incidents can cause a significant delay from the time of occurrence to discovery— an average of 277 days to discover and contain, according to the 2022 IBM Cost of a Data Breach Report.

 Say a human resources manager accidentally puts documents containing an employee’s social security number and other sensitive information in another employee’s folder.
 The second employee notices the error and returns the folder to the HR manager, who may not realize until a privacy training three weeks later that an incident occurred.

-Shorter incident reporting and escalation timeframe found in the RADAR metadata reflects best practices in streamlining incident-response management.
-Automation through RADAR speeds the time it takes to document, risk assess, and rank the level of severity and data sensitivity in privacy incidents.
-Thus, the data tends to represent a shorter incident lifecycle than for privacy teams who use manual solutions and spreadsheets for incident response.
+Shorter incident reporting and escalation timelines provided by RadarFirst reflect the gold standard for incident management.
+Process automation speeds the time it takes organizations to document, risk assess, and rank the level of severity and data sensitivity in privacy incidents.
+Thus, the data tends to represent a significantly shorter incident lifecycle than for privacy teams using manual processes and spreadsheets for incident response.

 If an incident exposing personal health information (PHI) affected 500 people who lived in five different states, the privacy team would have to perform a risk assessment against all five state breach notification laws as well as HIPAA/HITECH.
-Without efficient, consistent and scalable processes in place, risk assessing incidents across multiple jurisdictions could easily prolong the time from discovery to notification.
+Without efficient, consistent and scalable processes in place, risk assessing incidents across multiple jurisdictions could easily prolong the time from discovery to notification decisioning.

 Efficiency in Incident Response Management

-When it comes to managing an incident, efficiency and timeliness are key components for compliance.
+When it comes to managing an incident, efficiency and timeliness are key for compliance.
 Measuring the length of time it takes your organization to discover, document, risk assess, and provide notice on a data breach will help you better identify areas that could use improvement.
 Monitoring and tracking this information over time will build up benchmarks against which you can measure the effectiveness of your incident response program.

 To manage regulatory risk and maintain an effective incident response lifecycle, be sure your organization:

-- Has streamlined incident intake and escalation
+- Streamlines incident intake and escalation

 - Performs consistent multi-factor incident risk assessments